xuru/pyvisdk/docs/source/do/host_hardware_element_info.rst

     .. py:attribute:: status

         The operational status of the physical element.
-The status is one of the values specified in HostHardwareElementStatus.
+The status is one of the values specified in HostHardwareElementStatus.See HostHardwareElementStatus